-Most of the programs above pay into the Indirect fund to help cover the general costs of managing NWCCOG, the office manager, copier, payroll, accounting, audits and other costs that would be onerous to track and bill out to specific departments.
+Most of the programs above pay into the indirect fund to help cover the general costs of managing NWCCOG, the office manager, copier, payroll, accounting, audits and other costs that would be onerous to track and bill out to specific departments.
 This indirect calculation is re-approved annually by a state and a federal agency.
 Watershed Services, and QQ, with contract staff that are out of the NWCCOG office pay a lesser amount into Indirect as a fee.
+Indirect is not allowed by the NWAHEMR grant requirements, so that group contracts directly with Summit Bookkeeping for accounting, and with the NWCCOG auditor for those services.
 The Healthcare Collaborative grant allows for an administrative fee, which was proposed and accepted annually as 10% of the grant.